Home Cocktails Ordinary Drink White Lady

 What is the origin of the White Lady cocktail?

-The White Lady cocktail is believed to have originated in the early 20th century, with its roots often traced back to the 1920s.
-It was popularized by bartenders in London and New York, and its exact origins are debated, with some attributing it to Harry MacElhone at Harry's New York Bar in Paris.
+The White Lady cocktail is believed to have originated in the early 20th century, with various stories attributing its creation to different bartenders.
+One popular theory suggests it was invented by Harry MacElhone at the Harry's New York Bar in Paris during the 1920s.

-Can I use a different type of gin for the White Lady?
+Can I use other spirits instead of gin in a White Lady?

-What is the best way to achieve the perfect froth in a White Lady?
+What type of gin is best for a White Lady?

 You Might Also Like